School Policies

 Melton Campus – first aid bag in office

-The principal is responsible for arranging the purchase of adrenaline autoinjectors for general use, and will consider:
+The Principal is responsible for arranging the purchase of adrenaline autoinjectors for general use, and will consider:

 • the number of students enrolled at Western English Language School at risk of anaphylaxis